-Maria Zifchak mezzo-soprano (smithtown, new york)
+Maria Zifchak MEZZO-SOPRANO (SMITHTOWN, NEW YORK)

-THIS SEASON Suzuki in Madama Butterfly, Albine in Thaïs, the Third Lady in Die Zauberflöte, and Inez in Il Trovatore at the Met, and Herodias in Salome with Opera Theatre of St. Louis
+THIS SEASON Suzuki in Madama Butterfly, Jane Kennedy (Anna) in Maria Stuarda, Giovanna in Rigoletto, and Ines in Il Trovatore at the Met.

-MET APPEARANCES Kasturbai in Satyagraha, Dorabella in Così fan tutte, Meg Page in Falstaff, Enrichetta in I Puritani, Bersi in Andrea Chénier, Magdalene in Die Meistersinger, the Nursing Sister in Suor Angelica, Kate Pinkerton in Madama Butterfly (debut, 2000), and Hermia in A Midsummer Night's Dream.
+MET APPEARANCES Nearly 400 performances of more than 35 roles, including Dorabella in Così fan tutte, Meg Page in Falstaff, Enrichetta in I Puritani, Bersi in Andrea Chénier, Magdalene in Die Meistersinger von Nürnberg, Brian's Mother in Two Boys, Kasturbai in Satyagraha, and Kate Pinkerton in Madama Butterfly (debut, 2000).

-CAREER HIGHLIGHTS Bianca in The Rape of Lucretia with Central City Opera, Effie Belle Tate in Floyd's Cold Sassy Tree with Atlanta Opera, Adalgisa in Norma in Bogotá, Dorabella in Seattle, the Composer in Ariadne auf Naxos with Opera North, Angelina in La Cenerentola with Utah Festival Opera, and the Witch in Hansel and Gretel with Opera Theatre of St. Louis.
+CAREER HIGHLIGHTS Suzuki with Dallas Opera, New Orleans Opera, and Opera Philadelphia; Mrs. Grose in Britten's The Turn of the Screw and Bianca in The Rape of Lucretia with Central City Opera; Effie Belle Tate in Floyd's Cold Sassy Tree with Atlanta Opera; Adalgisa in Norma in Bogotá; Dorabella with the Seattle Opera and Arizona Opera; the Composer in Ariadne auf Naxos with Opera North; Angelina in La Cenerentola with Utah Festival Opera; and Geneviève in Pelléas et Mélisande, Herodias in Salome, and both Gertrud and the Witch in Hansel and Gretel with Opera Theatre of St. Louis.
 She was a winner of the Met's 1998 National Council Auditions.